EmbersPlatform/embers/README.md

 an opportunity to build spaces for small communities that feel out of place in the more massive social networks.

+## Demo

+You can find a running demo at http://embers.gigalixirapp.com/

 ## Goals

 - Work in low-end devices.